KabukiStarship/KabukiToolkit/docs/development.md

 If you would like to contribute as a developer, way to follow along with development is by viewing the issue commits.
 Each commit should have a short issue description and #issue_number (@see git commit log).
 By clicking on the #issue_number it will take you to the issue where the work should be described with some level of detail.

+The primary development focus is on Script2 and the Interactive Generative Evolutionary Environment for KabukiNet (IGEEK).
+Our primary development environment is Visual Studio with an Android or iOS tablet for a target device.
+The current goal is to get NanoGUI running on Android in OpenGLES.
+We are re-writing NanoGUI.
+KT and Script2 use pre-Hungarian notation "c_", "modulename_", and "t_ to alphabetically sort 3-file translation units, so the code needs to get rewritten into the new files from the old files.

 ## clang-format

 In order to prevent valuable wasted programming hours on formatting, it is required that you run clang-format when you save each C++ source file.
 For Visual Studio users you will need to install Clang PowerTools or clang-format extensions and set them up to auto-format on save.
 We're trying to  get a clang-refactor script going to convert all of the code to Google C++  Style Guide.